MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 When a new policy is created, by default all connectors are placed in the **Non-Business** group.
 From there they can be moved to **Business** or **Blocked** based on your preference.
 You manage the connectors in a data group when you create or modify the properties of a DLP policy from the admin center.
 See [Create a data loss prevention (DLP) policy](create-dlp-policy.md).
 You can also change the initial classification of connectors by editing your DLP policy.
 See [Edit a DLP policy](prevent-data-loss.md#edit-a-dlp-policy).

 > [!NOTE]
 > Until recently, some HTTP connectors were not readily available for DLP configuration using the DLP user interface and PowerShell.
-As of May 2020, thefollowing HTTP connectors can now be classified using the DLP user interface and PowerShell like any other Power Platform connector – **HTTP**, **HTTP Webhook**, **When a HTTP request is received**.
+As of May 2020, the following HTTP connectors can now be classified using the DLP user interface and PowerShell like any other Power Platform connector – **HTTP**, **HTTP Webhook**, **When a HTTP request is received**.
 >
 > The **Content Conversion** connector is an integral feature of the Power Platform and is used to convert an HTML document to plain text.
 It is applicable for both Business and **Non-Business** scenarios and does not store any data context of the content converted through it.
 It is therefore not available for classification through DLP policies.